dotherightthing/wpdtrt-responsive-nav/README.md

 * the duplicate footer menu is hidden
 * the responsive nav toggle button toggles the visibility of the header menu.

+### Demo

+This plugin is based on a manual WordPress integration for http://allotelecom.ca/.